 But you did not come back won the 2016 National Jewish Book Award in the Best Biography, Autobiography, and Memoir category.

 Seven of Smith’s translations have been adapted as radio plays for the BBC – Suite Française, David Golder, Fire in the Blood, The Dogs and the Wolves, and Jezebel, all by Némirovsky, as well as Camus’ The Outsider and But you did not come back.

 Smith taught French language, literature and translation for many years at the University of Cambridge, as well as Master Classes in translation at Columbia.
 She has been a guest lecturer at Sarah Lawrence, Barnard and Harvard.
 She currently teaches at NYU and is a member of the Author’s Guild and the PEN Translation Committee.

 Any translator wishing to discover more about the literary translation world and how it works.

 What are the benefits to you?

-This webinar, given by a master of the art, will arm you with tools to produce literary translations, and will help you produce better translations in any creative field.
+This video, presented by a master of the art, will arm you with tools to produce literary translations, and will help you produce better translations in any creative field.